University Of Houston Invites Applicants To Teach In Journalism Sequence

-Nearly half of the 1,932 majors specialize in integrated communication, public relations, advertising, or corporate communication.
-Graduate students seeking a master's degree may choose a concentration in mass communication, public relations, speech communication or health communication.
 The Valenti School prides itself for its role in working with a diverse student population.
-Our student majors are 35 percent Caucasian, 33 percent Latino, 21 percent African-American, 9 percent Asian-American and 3 percent international.
+Our student majors are 23 percent African-American, 21 percent Latino, 9 percent Asian-American and 3 percent international.
 The University of Houston strives to develop a deep understanding of and respect for diversity among students and colleagues.
 Therefore, we welcome candidates who may contribute to the diversity in the Valenti School and the University of Houston.

-The University of Houston is an Equal Opportunity/Affirmative Action employer.
-Minorities, women, veterans, and persons with disabilities are encouraged to apply.
+The University of Houston is an Affirmative Action/Equal Opportunity employer.
+Minorities, women, veterans and persons with disabilities are encouraged to apply.